User Tools

 ufw enable

-Delete ufw entries
+Delete UFW entries

 Let's see your rules numbered first: